ravenprotocol/ravml/ravml/losses/README.md

 </h1>
 </div align></b>

-### loss functions in ravml written using the ravop library compute the different loss values.
+### loss functions in ravml written using the ravop library to compute the different loss values.

 <div align='center'>